plone/documentation/working-with-content/adding-content/preparing-images-for-the-web.rst

-The software you use to view or print your digital photos will often have this resizing functionality, or you may have graphics software such as Corel Draw, Adobe Photoshop, Irfanview, or Gimp on your computer.
+The software you use to view or print your digital photos will often have this resizing functionality, or you may have graphics software such as Adobe Photoshop or Gimp on your computer.
 Resizing an image, sometimes called resampling, is a standard function you should be able to find in your software, often under the *Image* menu.